leezaj/elbbarcs/README.md

 - CMake 3.5 or newer
 - SDL2, SDL2_ttf, SDL2_image and SDL2_gfx development headers
 - Boost headers (needed for `boost::hash_combine`)
+- [Glaze](https://github.com/stephenberry/glaze) for serializing the dictionary structure
+- [battery-embed](https://github.com/batterycenter/embed) for embedding assets directly into the game

-Elbbarcs also uses [Glaze](https://github.com/stephenberry/glaze) for serialization, but this will automatically be fetched with CMake.
+Elbbarcs also uses  for serialization, but this will automatically be fetched with CMake.

 1. Clone the repository with `git clone https://github.com/leezaj/elbbarcs.git`
-2. In the newly made `elbbarcs` folder, create a `build` folder and change directories to it
-3. Run `cmake -DCMAKE_BUILD_TYPE=Release .. && make -j4`.
-This will also pull Glaze due to CMake's *FetchContent* feature.
+3. Run `cmake -DCMAKE_BUILD_TYPE=Release -B ./build`.
+This will pull Glaze and battery-embed due to CMake's *FetchContent* feature.
+Then run `` cmake --build ./build -j `nproc` ``
-4. The binary will be installed in the `bin` folder in the root directory.
-Run `../bin/elbbarcs` from inside `build` to launch the game.
+4. The binary will be installed in the `bin` folder.

 Please note that building has only been tested on Linux so far, and has not been tested for other operating systems.
 </details>